-Take a look at our Thanksgiving guide below to help make your holiday planning a little bit easier.
+Take a look at our Thanksgiving break guide below to help make your holiday planning a little bit easier.
 We’ve rounded up our favorite Thanksgiving break activities, ways to give back and how to prepare for at-home celebrations.
 Have a happy Thanksgiving!

 Thanksgiving break activities